 That jutting chin,

 and a few busy details trying to add a bit of pizazz to a pretty generic body.
-Toyota styling was neither going to sear your eyeballs nor seduce them.
-A bit odd to look at the first few times, but then it rather grows on you a bit, or at least doesn’t age badly.
-Still largely applies, with some exceptions.
-I happen to think that the current Camry falls in that category.
+Toyota styling would neither sear nor seduce your eyeballs.
+While it might look a bit odd at first, it rather grows on you a bit–and at the least, it doesn’t age badly.
+Mostly, that still applies today, with some exceptions, one of which I consider to be the current Camry.

 Well, its been a treat.
-Lots of old cars make you feel like it really was a long forty years ago; everything about them seems so…different.
-But this Mark II; it just exudes familiarity.
+Lots of old cars make you feel like it’s been a really long 40 years; everything about them seems so…different.
+But this Mark II, well, just exudes familiarity.
 And that’s what we want in old friends, no?

 Wonderfully true. ’86 Celica, ’01 Prius, ’10 Prius in my case.